nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 ## Item 9: Never call virtual functions during construction or destruction

+You shouldn't call virtual functions during construction or destruction, because the calls won't do what you think.

 Suppose you've got a class hierarchy for modeling stock transactions:

 ```c++